cypress-io/cypress/README.md

 See [Recipes](./docs/recipes.md) for more examples.

+**⚠️ Note:** when using `react-scripts` you must place component specs in the `src` folder too, otherwise they won't be transpiled correctly.

 3. ⚠️ Turn the experimental component support on in your `cypress.json`.
 You can also specify where component spec files are located.
 For example, to have them located in `src` folder use:

 ```json